alexbevi/alexbevi.github.com/_posts/2025-03-25-cloudflare-workers-and-mongodb.markdown

 Excitement for Cloudflare Workers support for MongoDB has been around in the [MongoDB developer forums](https://www.mongodb.com/community/forums/t/cloudflare-workers-integration-is-now-possible/226708) since May, 2023.
 As the Product Manager for MongoDB's JavaScript developer experience I've possibly been making more noise about this issue than most - including the initial blog post.
 I shared this with the Cloudflare team in a [bug report on the `workers-sdk`](https://github.com/cloudflare/workers-sdk/issues/6684), which ultimately triggered a [discussion on the `workerd` project](https://github.com/cloudflare/workerd/discussions/2721) that may have prompted the ensuing engineering effort.

-I really look forward to seeing the amazing things this integration can unlock for MongoDB developers that want to take advantage of the power and flexibility of Cloudflare Workers!
+I really look forward to seeing the amazing opportunities this integration can unlock for MongoDB developers that want to take advantage of the power and flexibility of Cloudflare Workers!